Advanced Spreadsheeting using Excel

-Course is a continuation of CAB 135.
+This course is a continuation of Electronic Spreadsheeting Using Excel (CAB135).
 Students will learn advanced Excel techniques such as developing customized Excel applications including automating tasks with macros, using advanced functions, using advanced filtering techniques, using what-if analysis tools, and connecting to external data.

 IV.
 Learning Objectives

 - Develop customized applications using features including; defined names; data validation; protecting cells, worksheet, and workbooks; comments; and macros.

 - Use advanced functions to examine and manage data, including logical, lookup, text, and database functions.

 - Analyze data using advanced analysis tools and techniques, including What-If and Scenario tools.

 - Connect to and access external data, in order to analyze and manage the data.

 V. Academic Integrity and Student Conduct